navyapadukone10/JobQuest-Job_poral/README.md

 JobQuest
 JobQuest is a 'Job Portal' web application made using Java SpringBoot and ReactJS.

-Table of Contents
-Demo
-Screenshots
-Features
-Technologies Used
-Running the Project Locally

 Features
 Candidates can
 apply to posted jobs